Timolol-Solofarm, eye drops 0.5% 5 ml

 Allergic reactions

-With unknown frequency: systemic allergic reactions including anaphylaxis, angioedema, urticaria, local or generalized rash. itching.
+With unknown frequency: systemic allergic reactions, including anaphylaxis, angioedema, urticaria, local or generalized rash. itching

-With unknown frequency: retroperitoneal fibrosis, sexual dysfunction (including impotence), decreased libido, Peyronie’s disease.
+Not known: retroperitoneal fibrosis, sexual dysfunction (including impotence), decreased libido, Peyronie’s disease.

 Allergic reactions: erythematous rash, fever accompanied by sore throat, laryngosiasm accompanied by distress syndrome.

-Skin and subcutaneous tissues: itching, skin irritation, increased pigmentation, sweating.
+From the skin and subcutaneous tissues: itching, skin irritation, increased pigmentation, sweating.

-Respiratory system: wheezing, bronchial obstruction.
+From the respiratory system: wheezing, bronchial obstruction.

 Overdose